-In these circumstances the applicant should demonstrate satisfactorily through sequential and economic appraisal testing that alternative forms of housing are required and the quantity and type of that housing should be limited to that which allows the affordable housing development to proceed.
+In these circumstances the applicant should demonstrate satisfactorily that the proposal has community support, and thatthrough sequential and economic appraisal testing that alternative forms of housing are required due to the economics of provision. and Tthe quantity, tenure and type of that housing should be limited to that which allows the affordable housing development to proceed.